telerik/ajax-docs/controls/menu/how-to/use-radmenu-in-a-user-control-with-outputcache-enabled.md

 ---
 title: Use RadMenu in a User Control with OutputCache Enabled
-page_title: Use RadMenu in a User Control with OutputCache Enabled | UI for ASP.NET AJAX Documentation
+page_title: Use RadMenu in a User Control with OutputCache Enabled | RadMenu for ASP.NET AJAX Documentation
 description: Use RadMenu in a User Control with OutputCache Enabled
 slug: menu/how-to/use-radmenu-in-a-user-control-with-outputcache-enabled
 tags: use,radmenu,in,a,user,control,with,outputcache,enabled